Homebrew/legacy-homebrew/share/doc/homebrew/FAQ.md

 ### How do I uninstall Homebrew?
-If you installed to `/usr/local` then you can use the script in [this gist](https://gist.github.com/1173223) to uninstall — it will only remove Homebrew and the stuff Homebrew installed leaving anything else in `/usr/local` alone.
+If you installed to `/usr/local` then you can use the script in [this gist](https://gist.github.com/1173223) to uninstall — it will only remove Homebrew and most of the stuff Homebrew installed leaving anything else in `/usr/local` alone.
+See gist comments.

 Provided you haven’t put anything else in Homebrew’s prefix (`brew --prefix`), you can generally just `rm -rf` that directory.
 This